 The class is really well thought out and John is a brilliant teacher: informed, relaxed, humorous and firm (piping the right way and not licking your fingers on the job is important business).
 Moreover, the ingredients and equipment is of good quality and, as I might’ve mentioned, the space and location is some form of baking utopia.
 I’m already considering the bread course!

-That’s me, third in from the right in the black jumper.
+That’s me second in from the right on the front row.

 To book a class at John Whaite’s Kitchen, visit their website: johnwhaiteskitchen.com/book/